neXenio/Feedback-Kiosk/Server/README.md

 The `sessionId` should be a new random UUID each time a user new starts interacting with the form.

 The `path` should be a concatenated string of all the parent option `id` fields, separated with a `/`, ending with the selected option `id`.

+### Websocket

+Submitted feedback will be emitted by a [socket.io](https://socket.io/) server.

+Clients can connect to it and listen for the `feedback-received` event.
+A demo implementation that logs events to the consolse can be found at `/socket`.